giocomai/codebase-blog/content/post/2020-08-google-earth-studio/index.md

 In this post, I will describe how I made this video:

+{{< youtube OmWBLfg4INE >}}

+Do enjoy it in full screen.
+If you are here just for the action, you may want to skip past the first couple of minutes.

 This will be something in between a product review and a collection of points of reference that may be of use to anyone tempted by the idea of using Google Earth for data visualisation.
 The workflow described in this post is less than ideal, but perhaps this can still be useful as a starting point for someone considering to give it a spin.